 Because the tax withheld at source is a final tax, you will not be expected to submit a Finnish income tax return.
 At the end of your contract, your employer will give you a document showing details of your gross pay and the withheld taxes.
 You should keep this document, as you may later need to show it to the tax authorities of your country of residence for the purposes of eliminating international double taxation.

 Artists and sportsmen resident in EU/EEA: selection of the optimal tax scheme

 If you have a Finnish employer, you will need a tax card (the employee's withholding allowance certificate), which you can request at the local tax office.
-Hand it over, as the original, to your employer.
+Show it to your employer.
 If your employer is not Finnish, and does not withhold any amounts from your pay, we recommend that you submit a request to the tax office for self-initiated tax prepayments.
-The tax office will perform a calculation.
 To obtain a tax card or register for tax prepayment you will need a Finnish personal identity number.
-For more information, click .

 Remember to file a Finnish income tax return